njbbaer/progrockdiffusion/README.md

 Ubuntu 20.04 (A docker environment, VM, or Windows Subsystem for Linux should work provided it can access your GPU).
 Note that Windows Subsystem for Linux (WSL) has only been successful on Windows 11 using WSL2, due to Nvidia driver integration.

-CUDA 11.4 (installation instructions can be found here: https://developer.nvidia.com/cuda-11-4-1-download-archive
+CUDA 11.4 (installation instructions can be found here: https://developer.nvidia.com/cuda-11-4-1-download-archive).
+Note that this seems to be working out of the box on WSL2 for Windows 11.

 You can test that your environment is working properly by running: